 As a result of this need for justification, they spend a lot of their time thinking about the consequences of their actions and how they can ensure that they always act in a manner in line with the convictions they profess to extol.

 As a result of this, type one individuals usually think of themselves as rational individuals who always act with logic and objective assessment of the truth behind their actions.

-They use their beliefs, judgements and convictions to bring control and direction to the more emotional and instinctive aspects of the personality which exists within them.
+They use their beliefs, judgments, and convictions to bring control and direction to the more emotional and instinctive aspects of the personality which exist within them.

 Darkside of Enneagram Type 1 personalities